MikeS11/MiSTerFPGA_YC_Encoder/Readme.md

 A bit on how the module works and history can be found [Here](https://docs.google.com/document/d/1FrfUKQedBdkgifHC88ouqLF9IDCNamC8TyLIcY3rou0/edit?usp=sharing"Here")

+**Arcade Cores** - Its recommended you created a new folder _YCArcade and _YCArcade/cores in order to not mix up the update script with the YC cores.
+Copy the mra files into the root of the directory and the YC cores into the cores directory.

 Note: For new cores, the Template always defaults with Y/C to be disabled and is up to a developer to enable it in the QSF File.

 ##  Test Builds: [Y/C Test Builds](https://github.com/MikeS11/MiSTerFPGA_YC_Encoder/tree/main/YC%20Builds "Y/C Test Builds")